 Texas State Technical College requires pre-approval prior to originating a PLUS.
 Parent Loans are divided equally and are disbursed every semester.
 Parents are required to apply for the PLUS every academic year whether the loan is approved or denied based on the credit check.

-If the parent’s credit is approved, the Texas State Technical College Financial Aid Office will originate the loan for the amount that the parent requested, not to exceed the maximum for which the parent is eligible, and will notify the student through a new award letter.
+If the parent’s credit is approved, the Texas State Technical College (TSTC) Financial Aid Office will originate the loan for the amount that the parent requested, not to exceed the maximum for which the parent is eligible, and will notify the student through a new award letter.
 The parent may reduce the loan amount by contacting the Financial Aid Office.
 The loan funds will be applied to the student’s account.
 Any charges owed to TSTC will be deducted and a refund check will be mailed to the parent.
 Any remaining loan funds must be used for educational expenses.

 If the parent’s credit is denied, the TSTC Financial Aid Office will increase the student’s Unsubsidized Stafford loan and an award letter will be sent.
 The student will have the right to reduce this loan by contacting the Financial Aid Office.